openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following rules apply for selecting claims via `claims` and `claim_sets`:

-- If `claims` is not provided, the Verifier requests all claims existing in the Credential.
+- If `claims` is absent, the Verifier requests all claims existing in the Credential.
-- If `claims` is provided, but `claim_sets` is not provided, the Verifier requests all claims listed in `claims`.
+- If `claims` is present, but `claim_sets` is absent, the Verifier requests all claims listed in `claims`.
-- Otherwise, the Verifier requests one combination of the claims listed in `claim_sets`.
-The order of the options conveyed in the `claim_sets` array expresses the Verifiers' preference for what is returned; the Wallet MUST return the first option that it can satisfy.
+- If both `claims` and `claim_sets` are present, the Verifier requests one combination of the claims listed in `claim_sets`.
+The order of the options conveyed in the `claim_sets` array expresses the Verifier's preference for what is returned; the Wallet MUST return the first option that it can satisfy.
 If the Wallet cannot satisfy any of the options, it MUST NOT return any claims.